UK has funneled 6 bln pounds to small firms via COVID grants -ministry

-Small companies in Britain have received 6.1 billion pounds of a total of 12 billion pounds available in emergency grants to help them withstand the coronavirus crisis, a finance ministry spokesman said on Tuesday.
-Around 500,000 companies have so far received grants under the scheme, he said,
+Small companies in Britain have received 6.1 billion pounds of a total 12 billion pounds available in emergency grants to help them withstand the coronavirus crisis, a finance ministry spokesman said on Tuesday.

-The grants were announced last month as part of a string of measures rushed out by the government in an attempt to soften the hit from the pandemic on the economy.
+Nearly 500,000 companies have so far received grants which are worth either 10,000 pounds or 25,000 pounds and do not have to be repaid to the government.
+The grant plan was announced last month as part of a string of measures rushed out by finance minister Rishi Sunak.

+He has faced criticism that too few loans have been made to small firms as part of a 330 billion-pound programme of state-backed credit.
+Sunak said on Monday that banks had approved 12,000 loans under the Coronavirus Business Interruption Loan Scheme, up from just over 6,000 as of April 14.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)